-8.9 Rights to succession are governed by Section 87 of the Housing Act 1985 (secure tenancies) and Section 17 of the Housing Act 1988 (assured tenancies).
-There may be occasions where occupants have no statutory entitlement to succeed to or be assigned the tenancy of a property of which they have been left in occupation.
-In such instances, and in accordance with their own procedure, landlords may use their discretion to permit such persons to remain in the property or, in the interests of making best use of the housing stock, to be offered suitable, alternative accommodation.
+- 8.9 Rights to succession are governed by Section 87 of the Housing Act 1985 (secure tenancies) and Section 17 of the Housing Act 1988 (assured tenancies).
+There may be occasions where occupants have no statutory entitlement to succeed to or be assigned the tenancy contract of a property of which they have been left in occupation.
+In such instances, and in accordance with their own procedure, landlords may use their discretion to permit such persons to remain in the property or, in the interests of making best use of the housing stock, to be offered suitable, alternative accommodation. - 8.10 The instances where a person may succeed to an occupation contract are set out under sections 73-83 of the Renting Homes (Wales) Act 2016. - 8.11 There may be occasions where a person has no statutory entitlement to succeed to a contract of a property in which they have been left in occupation.
+In such instances, and in accordance with their own procedures, landlords may use their discretion to permit such persons to remain in the property or, in the interests of making best use of the housing stock, to be offered suitable, alternative accommodation.